dokeeno/dokeeno.github.com/_posts/2012-05-28-adding-a-product-update.md

 	/user/newFeature.html

 ##4.
 Feature Element
 Once redirected dokeeno can focus the element where the feature exists.
-Specify the element using CSS selector here.
+Specify the element using CSS selectors here.
 Leave it blank if you do not need to focus.
 E.g. :-

 	.content #feature